Values Become Text After UnPivoting Other Columns

 Fixing the Issue

-For as long as we’ve been teaching our Power Query Workshop, we’ve advocated defining data types as the last step you should do in your query, and this is exactly the reason why.
+For as long as we’ve been teaching our Power Query Workshop (now Power Query Academy), we’ve advocated defining data types as the last step you should do in your query, and this is exactly the reason why.
 In fact, you don’t even need to define your data types in the mid point of this one, that’s just Power Query trying to be helpful.
 To fix this query, here’s what I would recommend doing:

 • Delete the existing Changed Type step